germination <- read.table("Data/germination.txt", header = TRUE)

 Predictions on the log-odds scale

-Substitute a value of territory_quality directly into the equation to get the predicted log-odds.
+Substitute a value of seed_mass directly into the equation to get the predicted log-odds.

-A log-odds of −0.38 is below zero, so the probability of success is below 0.5.
-A log-odds of +1.38 is above zero, so the probability is above 0.5.
+A log-odds of +0.15 is just above zero, so the probability of germination is just above 0.5.
+A log-odds of +1.04 is well above zero, so the probability is clearly above 0.5.
 To get exact probabilities, back-transform with plogis().

 Predictions on the probability scale